How to Draw Smooth Lines

 Joints/pivots in the body.

 When I was a young student, I noticed that I got tense when someone was watching me draw.
 Have you ever had this happen?
 You are drawing and it’s going quite well.
 Then you notice that somebody is looking over your shoulder and all of a sudden you can’t seem to find the right lines.
-This could be called fear of failure, fear of being judged, fear of not being good enough, etc… Whatever it is, it’s an absolute flow-killer.
+This could be called fear of failure, fear of being judged, fear of not being good enough, etc… Whatever it is, it can be a flow-killer.

 A certain level of relaxed focus is essential to drawing lines that are alive with movement.
 I believe the solution lies in gradually developing the skill of releasing tension in our bodies and minds.
 I have written more about developing somatic/physical awareness here and treating fears with a growth mindset here.
 I also highly recommend this talk with Josh Waitzkin, Adam Robinson & Dr. Leah Lagos.

 Summary: fear comes out as stiff lines.
 Practice becoming more aware and courageous.

 If you struggle with clean, smooth lines, I think focusing on Movement and Mindset will bring the most lasting improvements.
 That said, there are a few tools that can be helpful in understanding “smoothness” and force you – more or less gently – into using a long lever.
 Each tool has its advantages and disadvantages.
 Try them and see what works for you.